phruncy/GraphicsUtilities/README.md

 # VectorLib
-A collection of reusable vector types
+A header-only collection of reusable vector types

+## Dependencies

+Tests use googleTests